apache/camel/MIGRATION.md

 The getter/setter for `bindingMode` on `RestEndpoint` has been changed to use type `org.apache.camel.spi.RestConfiguration.RestBindingMode` from `camel-api` JAR.
 Instead of using this type class you can also call the setter method with string type instead.

+The `activemq-camel` component has been moved from ActiveMQ into Camel and it is now called `camel-activemq`, the package has been changed accordingly to `org.apache.camel.component.activemq`

 #### Generic Classes

 The class `JNDIContext` has been moved from `org.apache.camel.util.jndi.JNDIContext` in the camel-core JAR to `org.apache.camel.support.jndi.JNDIContext` and moved to the `camel-support` JAR.